Curves on Heisenberg invariant quartic surfaces in projective 3-space: Invariant surfaces containing lines

 \section{Invariant surfaces containing lines}

 The generic Heisenberg invariant quartic does not contain any line.
-The invariant surfaces that contain a line are parameterized by the Nieto quintic $N_5$ and the ten tangent cones to the isolated singularities of $N_5$ \cite{q_BN}.
+The invariant surfaces that contain a line are parameterized by the Nieto quintic $N_5$ and the ten tangent cones to the isolated singularities of $N_5$ \cite{BN}.
 In this section we will look at the configuration of lines on a Heisenberg invariant quartic that corresponds to a general point on $N_5$.
 This will be used to compute the intersection matrix of the 320 smooth conics on a very generic invariant quartic.
-General references for this section are \cite{q_BB,q_BN,q_B}.
+General references for this section are \cite{BB,BN,B} and in particular the proof of \propref{prop:nootherconics} follows arguments made in \cite{BB} and \cite{B}.

 Let $(p_{01},p_{02},p_{03},p_{12},p_{13},p_{23})$ be the Pl\"ucker coordinates on $\PP^5$.
 The Pl\"ucker embedding identifies the Grassmannian of lines in $\PP^3$ with the quadric in $\PP^5$ defined by the Pl\"ucker relation We will use so-called Klein coordinates $(x_0,\dots,x_5)$, which are defined in terms of Pl\"ucker coordinates by